-- Special equipment: a 3-inch heart-shaped cookie cutter or any 3-inch cutter
+- A 3-inch heart-shaped cookie cutter or any 3-inch cutter

-- For the scones: Place an oven rack in the middle of the oven.
+- Place an oven rack in the middle of the oven.
 Preheat the oven to 375 degrees F. Line a baking sheet with a silpat or parchment paper.
 Set aside.

 - In the bowl of a food processor (see Cook's Note), pulse together 2 cups flour, ½ cup sugar, 2 teaspoons baking powder, 1 Tablespoon rosemary, ¼ teaspoon salt, and 6 Tablespoons butter until the mixture resembles a coarse meal.
 Transfer the mixture to a medium bowl.
 Gradually stir in the cream until the mixture forms a dough.
 On a lightly floured work surface, roll out the dough into a ½-inch thick, 10-inch circle.
 Using a 3-inch heart-shaped cookie cutter, cut out heart-shaped pieces of dough and put on the prepared baking sheet.
 Gently knead together any leftover pieces of dough and roll out to ½-inch thick.
 Cut the dough into more heart shapes and add to the baking sheet.
 Using an index finger or a small, round measuring spoon, gently make an indentation in the center of each pastry heart.
 Spoon a heaped ½ teaspoon of jam into each indentation.
 Bake for 18 to 20 minutes or until the edges are golden brown.
 Transfer the cooked scones onto a wire rack and cool for 30 minutes.

-- For the glaze: In a medium bowl, mix together the lemon juice and powdered sugar until smooth.
+- In a medium bowl, mix together the lemon juice and powdered sugar until smooth.
 Gradually add the water until the mixture is thin enough to spread.
 Using a spoon, drizzle the glaze over the scones.
 Let the glaze set for about 30 minutes.
 Serve or store in an airtight plastic container for 2 days.

 These scones are a version of the English tea-scones (or Scottish.
 No one is exactly sure.
 Let’s just say the recipe is very old) that date back several centuries, sometimes baked in a cast-iron skillet over the fire.
 But maybe they’re not for some ladies at all!